kevindelord/DKDBManager/README.md

 		}
 	}

+For more information about **deprecated entities** please read the **Database matching an API** section.

 #### Delete

 The CRUD process or a specific user action might needs to **delete an entity**.
-In most of the case the child entities need to be removed as well.
+In most cases the child entities need to be removed as well.

 This _cascade removal_ allows the developer to remove a complete structure of entities in just one single line: